ABG Interpretation Guide

 How do you interpret an ABG step-by-step?

-Start by assessing pH, then evaluate PaCO₂ and HCO₃⁻ to determine if the disorder is respiratory or metabolic.
-Next, check compensation and finally assess oxygenation.
+Start with pH, then evaluate PaCO₂ and HCO₃⁻ to determine whether the primary disorder is respiratory or metabolic.
+Next, assess compensation and finish by checking oxygenation.

 What are normal ABG values?